rongkangw/tp/docs/UserGuide.md

 **A**: Unfortunately, there is no bulk delete feature implemented.
 However, you can remove multiple items by running `deleteMember` or `deleteEvent` repeatedly.

 **Q**: Why does the `unassignEventRole` command exist, but there’s no `assignEventRole` command? <br>
-**A**: Event roles are already assigned as part of the `assignEvent` command, thus there is no `assignEventRole` command.
+**A**: Event roles are already assigned as part of the `assignEvent` command, thus `assignEventRole` has not been implemented.
 However, `unassignEventRole` exists to allow you to remove roles from a member without unassigning them entirely from the event.
 If you want to update a member’s roles for an event, refer to the [caution box](#assigning-a-member-to-an-event-assignevent) under the `assignEvent` command.

-**Q**: How do I transfer my data to another Computer? <br>
+**Q**: How do I transfer my data to another computer? <br>
 **A**: Follow these steps:
   1. Make a copy of the `data` folder in the **home folder of your current installation**.
   2. Install EASync on another computer (follow the [Quick Start guide](#quick-start))